eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **Regions**

-> In general, lowercase north, south northeast, etc. when they indicate compass direction, capitalize these words when they designate regions.
+> In general, lowercase north, south northeast, etc. when they indicate compass direction; capitalize these words when they designate regions.

 >>• *Western Kentucky, Central Kentucky, the South and the North, the Far East*
 >>• *She has a southern accent.*